-As at As at

-March 31, 2019 March 31, 2018
+As at March 31, 2020 As at March 31, 2019

-24. Contingent liabilities

 a) Claims against the Company not acknowledged as debts

-Income tax demands, under appeal 2,431 2,431
+Income tax demands, under appeal 2,259 2,431

-Others 168 168
+Others - 168

-^{}The income tax authorities have made certain adjustments relating to transfer pricing and other disallowances to taxable income for various assessment years i.e. 2007-2008 to 2014-15.
+The income tax authorities have made certain adjustments relating to transfer pricing and other disallowances to taxable income for various assessment years i.e. 2009-2010 to 2018-19.
 The Company is contesting the aforesaid demands and the management, based on external advise, believes that its position will likely be upheld in the appellate process.
 No expense has been accrued in these Ind AS financial statements for demands raised.
 The management believes that the ultimate outcome of these proceedings will not have a material adverse effect on the Company's financial position and results of operations.
 The Company does not expect any reimbursements in respect of the above contingent liabilities.